MB Venture Partners

 Series B in 2007

-Cayenne Medical, Inc. is a medical device company specializing in soft tissue reconstruction solutions for the knee, shoulder, and extremities.
-Founded in 2005 and based in Scottsdale, Arizona, the company designs and markets a range of products aimed at improving surgical outcomes in sports medicine.
-Its offerings include the AperFix System, which facilitates anterior cruciate ligament (ACL) reconstruction using soft tissue grafts, as well as the AperFix II Cannulated Tibial Device and the AperFix Femoral Implant for anatomical soft tissue fixation.
-Cayenne Medical also provides the CrossFix II System for meniscal repair, the iFix for bone-tendon fixation, and the Cayenne Mirror Partial Knee System for early-stage knee arthritis treatment.
-In the shoulder category, the Quattro System addresses rotator cuff and labral repairs.
-Cayenne Medical operates as a subsidiary of Zimmer Biomet Holdings, enhancing its capacity to deliver innovative medical solutions.
+Cayenne Medical, Inc. is a medical device company based in Scottsdale, Arizona, specializing in soft tissue reconstruction solutions for the knee, shoulder, and extremities.
+Founded in 2005, the company designs and develops a range of products for arthroscopic surgery, including the AperFix System, which facilitates anterior cruciate ligament (ACL) reconstruction using various grafts.
+Its offerings also include the AperFix Femoral and Tibial devices for restoring knee kinematics and anatomical reconstruction.
+Additionally, Cayenne Medical provides the CrossFix II System for meniscal repair, the iFix Interference Screw System for ACL procedures, and a line of shoulder products under the Quattro System for various soft tissue repairs.
+The company's innovative solutions aim to enhance surgical precision and improve patient outcomes in sports medicine.

 Anulex Technologies